 People don't get old because they get slow.
 They allow themselves to get slow and so they get old.

-I've always been a fit and strong person.
-Lots of natural talent, lots of versatility, lots of flexibility.
+I've always been a fit and strong person thanks to not wanting to be the skinny sloucher I was as a child.
+I had some natural talent, lots of versatility, lots of flexibility and the discipline to make long gradual change.
 But I'm a skinny hard-gainer.
 So I trained with powerlifters to maximize my time under load, get strong - that's key for tall guys.

 The best way to train at something is to hang with compassionate people who are way better than you.
 But that kind of lifting kind of hijacked me.
 When life's stresses overwhelmed me I lost the ability to just be.
 I'd be bracing when I shouldn't brace, tucking my chin when I shouldn't tuck, using lifting cues when I needed to breathe.
 I was broken and going back to lifting was just going to hurt me.
 I needed to get back to fundamentals.